 - Regular attendees find school routines and school work easier to cope with

 - Regular attendees have an easier transfer to secondary school

 You will receive a letter at the end of each term to inform you of your child’s attendance and which category it falls in – this will include authorised and unauthorised marks.
 This is so you can monitor your child’s attendance too.
 You can request your child's overall attendance at any point by calling the school office.

-At St Joseph’s we encourage good attendance by:
+At St Joseph’s, we encourage good attendance by:

 - Celebrating with a weekly ‘best class attendance’ trophy in assembly